-- Position your feet shoulder-width apart and stand upright.
+- Place your feet shoulder-width apart and stand upright.

 - While interlocking your fingers, push your hands as far away from your chest as possible.

-- Doing this should permit your upper back to relax.
-Doing this should make you feel some stretch between your shoulder blades.
+- Doing this should allow your upper back to relax and you should feel some stretch between your shoulder blades.

-Pro tip: Because it loosens your shoulders, this is a particularly great exercise before swimming.
+Pro tip: As it loosens your shoulders, this is a particularly great exercise before swimming.

 Dynamic Arm Swings

 - Face forward while extending your arms out in front of you at shoulder height.
-Your palms should face down.
+Your palms should be facing down.

-- Swing both arms to the right while walking forward.
-Your left arm should reach in front of your chest and your right arm towards the side.
+- Swing both of your arms to the right while you walk forward.
+Your left arm should reach in front of your chest and your right arm toward the side.

 - As you swing your arms, keep your torso straight.
 You should only turn your shoulder joints.

 - Reverse the swing direction while walking.
-Do 5 reps on each side.
+Perform 5 reps on each side.

 Pro tip: This move will help your torso and arms loosen up.
-Increase the number of reps as you feel your muscles improve.
+You can increase the number of reps as you feel your muscles improve.

 Dynamic Spinal Rotations

-- Position your feet shoulder-width apart while bringing your arms out to the side at shoulder height.
+- Place your feet shoulder-width apart while you bring your arms out to the side at shoulder height.

-- Keeping your torso still, slowly rotate your body back and forth from right to left.
+- Slowly rotate your body back and forth from right to left.

-Pro tip: This warm-up improves and loosens the movement in your lower back before any exercise.
+Pro tip: This warm-up will improve and loosen the movement in your mid and lower back before any exercise.

-Dynamic stretches are an excellent way to improve your physical performance during exercise or sports.
-It prepares your body while providing you with energy that’ll help you power through your workout sessions.
-So don’t just jump into that exercise.
-Warm-up using these stretches and experience their results first hand.
+Dynamic stretches are an excellent way of improving your physical performance during exercise or sports.
+They prepare your body and provide you with energy that will help you power through your workout sessions.
+So don’t just jump into that exercise, and warm up using these stretches to experience their results first hand.